 You can buy an F1 car through public and private auctions in most cases, although you may also find some private sellers too.
 In these cases, the cars on offer are usually older models, and they’re usually not championship or even race winning cars, but they still go for $100,000+.

-Websites like Racecars Direct, Retro Racecars and F1 Authentics all have vast selections of F1 cars for sale from various eras.
-We will talk more about these eras and what they mean for the price of the car in the next section.
+Websites like Racecars Direct and F1 Authentics often have vast selections of F1 cars for sale from various eras.
+I will talk more about these eras and what they mean for the price of the car in the next section.
 You will also sometimes come across private sellers, but they often take the auction approach as well, using websites like eBay to sell the car.

 Finding Them Locally